ck2e14/aesirax/README.md

-Aesirax is a collection of personal learning projects centred around healthcare engineering.
+Aesirax is a repisotory comprised of a collection personal learning projects centred around healthcare engineering, particularly in a wed development context.